 Between 1990 and 1998 he was the Superintendent at the Comunale of Bologna, at the Carlo Felice of Genova and at the Teatro dell’Opera in Rome.
 During this period he collaborated with some of the most important artists and institutions from the world of music both in Italy and overseas.

-Since October 1998 Escobar has held the post of Director of the Piccolo Teatro di Milano-Teatro d’Europa.
+Since October 1998 untill July 2020 Escobar has been held the post of Director of the Piccolo Teatro di Milano-Teatro d’Europa.
 Under his management the Piccolo has put particular emphasis on international relations.

 He is the author of numerous publications on the History of Science and the Economics of the Performing Arts.
 He has taught in numerous master courses in prestigious universities, including the Massachusetts Institute of Technology in Boston, the Showa University of Tokyo, the Università Luigi Bocconi, the Università degli Studi of Milan and the Milan Politechnic.